 Mistakes happen in any business, and banks are no exception.
-Although it sounds unlikely, it is possible for a deposit to be mistakenly credited to the wrong person’s account.
+Although it's unlikely, it is possible for a deposit to be mistakenly credited to the wrong person’s checking account.
 When this happens, the bank will reverse the transaction and credit it to the correct account, but it can affect a number of things.
 Most importantly, you should never assume the money is yours and spend it.
-Here's what to do if this happens to you.
+Here's what to do if money is accidentally deposited into your account.

 What If My Money Went Into the Wrong Account?

-As soon as you realize the error, contact your bank and explained what happened.
-The bank will likely need a copy of your receipt so that they have a transaction number to begin looking into the issue, so it is wise to keep all bank receipts until you are sure the transaction cleared.
+As soon as you realize the error, contact your bank and explain what happened.
+The bank will likely need a copy of your receipt so that they have a transaction number to begin looking into the issue, so it's a good idea to keep all bank receipts until you are sure the transaction cleared.

 Once the bank has gathered the necessary info regarding the erroneous deposit, they can reverse the transaction and credit you back the money.
 They may also be willing to reverse some fees if you overdrew due to this happening.
 However, that is at the discretion of the bank – but it never hurts to ask.
 While this is a frustrating situation, it helps to be polite and stay calm.

 What If Money Unexpectedly Shows Up in My Account?

 If the situation was reversed and you had money accidentally deposited into your account, don't treat it as an unexpected windfall and spend it.
 You should contact your bank first and let them know that you're not sure where the deposit came from.
 (Worth noting: if your parents have occasionally made deposits for you in the past, be sure to check with them first.)